dennisppaul/umfeld/_posts/2025-06-30--Umfeld-on-Raspberry-Pi-1-Mod-B.md

 however, this is just a proof of concept* and i am not sure if this is production-ready. i only tested the `minimal` example. the whole process took *forever*; installing packages, compiling SDL3, and building a sketch for the first time easily took *7–8 hours* ( i didn’t time it exactly ). after that recompilimg just the sketch still required approx. 3 min.

+if you want to try it out, i have released a working ISO image at [http://dm-hb.de/umfeld-rpi-32](http://dm-hb.de/umfeld-rpi-32)

 ### What’s Next?

 i haven’t tested KMSDRM yet. it might work, but would likely require switching from desktop *OpenGL 2.0* to an *OpenGL ES 2.0* backend ( and *Umfeld* currently defaults to the former ).